Vietnam.vn - Nền tảng quảng bá Việt Nam

 The delegation visited and worked with the Paris City Planning Agency.

-According to VNA correspondent in Paris, in an exchange with French and OECD partners, Chairman of the City People's Committee Vu Van Hung introduced the socio-economic development situation of Buon Ma Thuot City as well as the plan to adjust the city's development planning in the next 5 years, aiming to build a green, smart and sustainable city.
+According to VNA correspondent in Paris, in an exchange with French and OECD partners, Chairman of the City People's Committee Vu Van Hung introduced the socio-economic development situation of Buon Ma Thuot city as well as the plan to adjust the city's development planning in the next 5 years, aiming to build a green, smart and sustainable city.
 Proud of the city's 120-year history, he affirmed that Buon Ma Thuot is aiming to become the center of the Central Highlands, strengthen international cooperation and build the brand "Coffee City".

-With that specific nature, APUR representatives shared experiences in urban planning, lessons learned through the stages and challenges to maintain the attractiveness and livability of the city in the context of climate change and global warming.
+With that specific nature, APUR representatives shared experiences in urban planning, lessons learned through the stages and challenges to maintain the city's attractiveness and livability in the context of climate change and global warming.
 For more than 20 years, Paris has been re-planned to adapt to climate change, focusing on reducing energy consumption, converting energy towards green energy, transforming the city on the old heritage by renovating buildings on the top two floors.
-In addition, Paris also has a planning policy to rebalance between the East and West of the city, between the center and the outskirts by policies to encourage and promote the construction of office buildings integrated with residential areas in the East.
+In addition, Paris also has a planning policy to rebalance between the East and West of the city, between the center and the outskirts with policies to encourage and promote the construction of office buildings integrated with residential areas in the East.

-In addition, to create social balance, the city also encourages the construction of low-cost, high-quality social housing through planning tools and licensing for housing projects in central areas.
+In addition, to create social balance, the city also encourages the construction of low-cost, good-quality social housing through planning tools and licensing for housing projects in central areas.
 The city also re-plans traffic and public spaces, expands traffic areas for bicycles and pedestrians, and promotes greening projects to increase green areas in central areas.

 Học hỏi kinh nghiệm quốc tế trong phát triển đô thị xanh và thông minh